-For high-level programming languages, it is reasonable to expect that the same statistical modelling that works so well in GPT-3 for natural languages would bear similar advantages for its code generation capabilities.
+For high-level programming languages, it is reasonable to expect that the same statistical modeling that works so well in GPT-3 for natural languages would bear similar advantages for its code generation capabilities.
 Codex, however, lacks some of the essential constructs required for a real “understanding” of programming languages, such as their abstract syntax tree or the computational architecture of the target machine.

 So, how far can we push code generation while still being effective?